Why So Many Indians Can't Decide

 - First-time saver with zero risk tolerance: Starting your savings journey with an RD teaches you the discipline of monthly investing.
 It's a great stepping stone before you graduate to SIP.

 - Senior citizens: Banks offer 0.25%–0.75% extra interest rate for senior citizens on RDs, making them more attractive.
-Post Office RDs are backed by the Government of India — as safe as it gets.
+Post Office RDs are backed by the Government of India.
+As safe as it gets.

 - Saving for a specific predictable amount: Paying your child's school fees in 18 months?
 RD lets you calculate exactly what you'll have.
 SIP cannot give you that certainty.